ProhibitedTV/BitRiver-Live/docs/advanced-deployments.md

 | `BITRIVER_TRANSCODER_PUBLIC_DIR` | Absolute path inside the transcoder container that should be mirrored to a CDN or web server (defaults to `/work/public`). |
 | `BITRIVER_TRANSCODER_PUBLIC_BASE_URL` | HTTP origin advertised to viewers for the mirrored directory (defaults to `http://transcoder-public:8080`). |

 Local and single-node installs can rely on the `transcoder-public` Nginx sidecar defined in `deploy/docker-compose.yml`.
-It serves `/work/public` read-only and publishes the content on port `9080` (`docker compose` host).
+It serves `/work/public` read-only (following the live-job symlinks via `disable_symlinks off;`) and publishes the content on port `9080` (`docker compose` host).
 Override `BITRIVER_TRANSCODER_PUBLIC_BASE_URL` when fronting the directory with an existing CDN, S3 static site, or reverse proxy.
 Advanced operators can also bind additional volumes (e.g. an object storage mount) to `/work` while keeping the base URL aligned with the distribution tier.

 ## Operations runbook